Skip to main content

 ip -details link show can0

-• The 1024 above is the current CAN0 cache.
+• The 1024 above is the current CAN0 buffer size

-• The 1000000 below is the current CAN0 speed.
+• The 1000000 below is the current CAN0 baud rate

-• Confirm whether the firmware was compiled correctly.
+• Whether the firmware is compiled correctly

 ~/klippy-env/bin/python ~/klipper/scripts/canbus_query.py can0